 A couple of days ago my family and I went to visit the Huay Kaew Waterfalls.
 We packed our bathing suits and plenty of drinking water and went for the long walk.
 Mom said it would be about 45 minutes and it was.
 When we arrived we noticed so many butterflies and they were so pretty to watch.
-We hiked up the path and found this Chiang Mai waterfall.
-It was the type of waterfalls where you just put your feet in and not you whole body into a pool at the bottom.
-For me I did not think it was that cold, but it was really reeeefreshing!

 As we were walking along the path, there came a point where we had to take off our shoes to cross a small pool of water.
 Since our shoes were off, it was time to climb up all of the rocks, but of course we needed to carry our shoes.
 I brought my white canvas tennis shoes and wished I brought my flip-flops.
 Although those wouldn’t have been comfy for the long walk there and back.